lhoursquentin/sed-bin/README.md

 d
 ```

-Let's use the translator [par.sed](./par.sed) which is a big sed script
+Let's use the provided translator [par.sed](./par.sed) which is a big sed
-translating other sed scripts to C code, redirect the output to a file named
+script translating other sed scripts to C code.
+Redirect the output to a file
-`generated.c`.
-Another file with some declarations called `generated-init.c`
+named `generated.c`.
+Another file with some declarations called
-will be created by the translator automatically.
-You'll need those two files to
+`generated-init.c` will be created by the translator automatically.
+You'll need
-generate a working binary.
+those two files to generate a working binary.

 ```sh
 sh$ sed -f par.sed < samples/generate-table-of-contents.sed > generated.c
 ```

-Now we're ready to compile the generated code (you'll note that for simplicity
+If you take a peek at `generated.c`, you'll note that for simplicity and
-and readability the generated code is mostly functions calls, the actual C code
+readability the generated code is mostly functions calls, the actual C code
-doing the work is not generated):
+doing the work is not generated but mostly found in
+[operations.c](./operations.c).
+Now we're ready to compile the generated code:

 ```sh
 sh$ make